 Basenji Mix Common Health Issues

 Health issues for your basenji mix may include some problems common to basenji purebreds and those of your dog’s other parent breed.
-These are difficult to anticipate because there are so many different types of hybrids and it is unpredictable in any given dog which characteristics and problems will be inherited from each side of its heritage.
+These are difficult to anticipate because there are so many different types of hybrids, and it is unpredictable in any given dog which characteristics and problems will be inherited from each parent.

-Owners and vets should be on the lookout for these common basenji health issues as well as researching those that are common with its other parent breed as well.
+Owners and vets should be on the lookout for these common basenji health issues, as well as researching those that are common with its other parent breed.

 Basenji Mix Temperament and Behavior